 Myth Five: You Can Control Your Exact Anchor Text Distribution

-Another common SEO relevant backlinks myth suggests you can and should engineer precise anchor text distributions across your backlink profile to optimize for specific keywords.
-This misconception leads to unnatural link building focused excessively on anchor text optimization rather than earning genuinely relevant backlinks in natural contexts.
-The myth stems from outdated SEO practices that worked before algorithms became sophisticated at detecting manipulation.
+Another SEO backlinks myth suggests you can control precise anchor text distributions.
+This leads to unnatural link building focused too heavily on anchor text.
+It shifts focus away from earning relevant backlinks in natural contexts.
+This myth comes from outdated SEO practices.
+These practices existed before algorithms could detect manipulation effectively.

 Myth Six: Relevant Backlinks From Small Sites Are Worthless

-A particularly damaging SEO relevant backlinks myth dismisses backlinks from smaller, lower-authority sites as worthless, causing businesses to pursue only the highest-authority domains while ignoring valuable opportunities from emerging or specialized sources.
-This myth stems from overemphasis on domain authority metrics without considering the complete picture of backlink value including relevance, context, and traffic potential.
+A damaging SEO backlinks myth dismisses links from smaller, lower-authority sites as worthless.
+This causes businesses to chase only the highest-authority domains.
+It also leads them to ignore valuable opportunities from emerging or specialized sources.
+This myth comes from overemphasizing domain authority metrics.
+It ignores relevance, context, and traffic potential when evaluating backlink value.

 Myth Seven: Guest Posting Is Spammy and Risky